 file is a Prolog directive, calls to Logtalk built-in predicates from it are usually compiled to improve portability, improve performance, and provide better support for embedded applications.

-Some backend Prolog compilers declare the atom for a lighter syntax.
-But this makes the code non-portable and is and is therefore a practice best avoided.
+Some backend Prolog compilers declare the atom an operator for a lighter syntax.
+But this makes the code non-portable and is therefore a practice best avoided.